An-Seonghyeon/Text_Based_Mood_Classifier/README.md

-# Text Based Mood Classifier HGU Intro to AI Project
+# Text Based Mood Classifier

 Check [final report](Team10_21800088.pdf) for detailed description about this project.